subfuzion/envtpl/README.md

     echo "Greetings, {{.USER | title}}" | envtpl  # writes "Greetings, Mary" to stdout

+In the example, the environment name of the user `mary` is converted to `Mary` by the `title` template function.

 ## Building an envtpl executable

 The `make.sh` script can be used to build the `envtpl` executable.
 If you provide